tomcam/m/pkg/app/.mb/common/mdemo.md

-# Metabuzz Markdown quick reference
+# Metabuzz Markdown quic reference

+## Table of contents should appear here

 **Table of contents**